Last update 2121.01.18

-Factors which can influence the forex spread
+Factors that can influence the forex spread

 Usually, if the bid and offer prices are close together, it is considered a tight market, which means that there is a consensus between buyers and sellers on how much the asset is worth.
-Whereas, if the spread is wider, it means that there is significant difference in opinion.
+Whereas, if the spread is wider, it means that there is a significant difference in opinion.

 The bid-ask spread can be impacted by a range of factors, including:

 - Liquidity: This refers to how easily an asset can be bought or sold.
 As the liquidity of an asset increases, the bid-ask spread usually tightens.

 - Volume: This is a method of reporting the quantity of an asset that is traded daily.
 Assets that have a higher trading volume will often have narrower bid-offer spreads.

 - Volatility: This is a measure of how much the market price changes in a given period.
 During periods of high volatility, when prices change rapidly, the spread is usually much wider.

 When there is a wider spread, it means there is a greater difference between the two prices, so there is usually low liquidity and high volatility.
 A lower spread on the other hand indicates low volatility and high liquidity.
 Thus, there will be a smaller spread cost incurred when trading a currency pair with a tighter spread.